handshake-org/libhns/SECURITY.md

-c-ares security
+hns security
 ===============

-This document is intended to provide guidance on how security vulnerabilities should be handled in the c-ares project.
+This document is intended to provide guidance on how security vulnerabilities should be handled in the hns project.

 Publishing Information
 ----------------------

-All known and public c-ares vulnerabilities will be listed on [the c-ares web site](https://c-ares.haxx.se/vulns.html).
+All known and public hns vulnerabilities will be listed on [the hns web site](https://c-ares.haxx.se/vulns.html).

 Security vulnerabilities should not be entered in the project's public bug